 Calendar Systems Part 2 - Calendars during Bible Times

 Political and Calendar Systems during Biblical Times

 Israel (Jewish Calendar)

 It was commonly believed that the earliest Jews used a lunar calendar, but in doing research for his The Annals of the World, James Ussher (1581-1656), noted historian and Archbishop of Ireland, discovered that they used a lunisolar system instead.
 According to Ussher, the early Jewish calendar consisted of twelve months of thirty days with five added days, or six added days every fourth year (leap year).
 A day would then be dropped as required as the seasons began to drift after so many years.
-This system appears to be in use from the Egyptian captivity (beginning in the nineteenth century BC) until the Judean exile (earth sixth century BC).
+This system appears to be in use from the Egyptian captivity (beginning in the nineteenth century BC) until the Judean exile (early sixth century BC).
 Biblically, the Nation of Israel is considered to have begun as a theocracy in the mid-fifteenth century BC with the giving of the law to Moses at Sinai shortly after the Exodus from Egypt.

 According to the Jewish Talmud, the Jews adopted the names of the Babylonian months during the exile in Babylon (late sixth century to mid fifth century BC).
 This is consistent with Scripture, since we see the Babylonian month names appearing in the post-exilic books of Ezra, Nehemiah and Esther.
 One oddity exclusive to the Jewish calendar is that the New Year (Rosh Hashanah – “Head of the Year”) begins with the seventh month of Tishrei (Lev 23:23-25), the anniversary of the creation of Adam and Eve in Hebrew tradition.
 The first month (Nisan) is reserved for Passover (Ex 12:2).